sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 Node 3 - Sortby
 ++++++++++++++++

-* Gives options to sort our data set based on columns as ascending and descending order
+* Gives options to sort our Dataset based on columns in ascending and descending order

 Node 4 - GraphValue
 +++++++++++++++++++
-* Define labels for X-axis and Y-axis
+* Defines labels for X-axis and Y-axis
-* Set columns for X-axis and Y-axis
+* Sets columns for X-axis and Y-axis

 .. figure:: ../../_assets/tutorials/time-series/Graphvalues.png
    :alt: Stock Forecasting